North Carolina Bar Exam Info

 In addition to passing the North Carolina bar exam, an applicant for admission must take an online course, administered by the NC bar examiners, covering NC law.
 The course contains video presentations for several legal subjects and corresponding quiz questions.

-Course Video on North Carolina Bar Exam Format
+North Carolina Bar Exam Format Video

 - North Carolina Bar Review Course – AmeriBar has been helping students pass the North Carolina bar exam for over 15 years.